 If you want to inspire your newly acquainted customers to spread the word, then it’s a good idea to get clear on who you are and who you’re trying to attract to your business.

-Take a quiet moment, close your eyes if it helps, and think like the kind of customer you’d like to attract to your business.
+Take a quiet moment, close your eyes if it helps, and think about the kind of customer you’d like to attract to your business.

 Stepping into the shoes of a customer can be a revelation and give you a newfound perspective on your business.